 In addition to general education courses that can be used in any major, students may be able to find courses they can use in the professional component of their degree program.
 Most students will be able to earn 12 credits towards their degree requirements.

-It provides the full range of academic and recreational facilities expected by students including modern computing facilities, access to email, sports facilities and residence halls.
+It provides the full range of academic and recreational facilities including modern computing facilities, access to email, sports facilities and residence halls.

 By renting cars or using the efficient bus system, students may explore all of New Zealand, an outdoor enthusiast’s playground.
 Mountains, fjords, coastlines, rivers, and volcanoes make up New Zealand’s breathtaking scenery, and along with its modern cities and strong native culture, provide students with countless opportunities for recreation and education.